rocknub/rocknub/README.md

 	Atualmente trabalho na Maxipas e faço faculdade de Jogos Digitais na PUC-PR
 </h3>

-- 🔭 Projects currently in development: **Maxipas App, Portfolio Website and a eCommerce**.
+- 🔭 **Projects currently in development**: Maxipas App, Portfolio Website and a eCommerce.
+- 💬 **About me**: I have been passionate about technology since I was 3 years old, when I first came in contact with it.
+I love discussing philosophical questions that refer to - reality and its numerous inquiries.
+- ⚡ **Funny fact**: I talk to a rubber duck.
 - 🌱 I am currently enhancing my knowledge in **NextJS** and **Vue3 (Nuxt)**, **Design and Web Animation** as well.
+- 📫 **To get in touch**: brian.mendes.f@gmail.com (Personal Matters) - brianmendes@wondher.dev (Business Matters).
 - 👨‍💻 All my projects are available on Github (https://github.com/rocknub) but my portfolio and contact site is coming soon :D.
-- 💬 About me: **I have been passionate about technology since I was 3 years old, when I first came in contact with it.
-I love discussing philosophical questions that refer to - reality and its numerous inquiries**.
-- 📫 To get in touch: **brian.mendes.f@gmail.com (Personal Matters)** - **brianmendes@wondher.dev (Business Matters)**.
-- ⚡ Funny fact: **I talk to a rubber duck**.

 <h3 align="center">Minhas redes sociais:</h3>
 <p align="center">